 The unique preferences, concerns and expectations each patient brings to a clinical encounter and which must be integrated into shared clinical decisions if they are to serve the patient; and by patient circumstances we mean their individual clinical state and the clinical setting.

-To view additional resources, please visit our KT Books website:
+For an overview of the EBM book, please visit our KT Books website: